 I also spoke with a VFX Production Co-ordinator at RISE FX in Berlin, and she told me from her experience the more gradual the destruction, the more high-end it looks, rather than it all falling apart at once like a house of cards.

-My VFX mentor sent me this video to watch and understand how material fracturing works inside Houdini:
+My VFX mentor sent me this video as an example of high quality fracturing works inside Houdini:

 Bus Stop Sign Replacement - Nuke 3D Tracking & Compositing

-I had two hand-held shots of a large bus stop sign that I needed to track and composite a new bus stop sign over the top.
+I had two hand-held shots of a large bus stop that I needed to track and composite a new bus stop sign on to.

-Using After Effects like Photoshop, I made two poster images and added a shadow in the corner and edges to emulate the look of the real posters under the glass, catching a shadow from the metal frame.
+Using After Effects like Photoshop, I made two poster images and added a shadow to emulate the look of the real posters under the glass, catching a shadow from the frame.